 In high school, I played offensive line in football.
 I also played basketball.
 When you combine the two, it shouldn’t take you long to realize that I couldn’t jump–but I really, really wanted to.
 One day, I was watching TV when a commercial came on advertising “plyometric shoes.”
 They promised a better vertical immediately.

 In recent conversations with people in the contract management industry, I’ve had flashbacks to my brief (and imagined) slam dunk dream.
-Artificial intelligence (AI) continues to generate buzz among the contract management community as an answer to lagging processes and obscured visibility into key documents and mounds of data.
+Artificial intelligence (AI) continues to generate buzz among the contract management community as an answer to obscured visibility into contractual documents and mounds of data.
 Unfortunately, a large percentage of the people I talk to underestimate or fully discount the work they need to put in to realize the returns they are looking for and soon realize there is no “magic AI button”.

 Don’t underestimate the difficulty (and importance) of clean data

 Just like I underestimated how hard it was to jump higher, most people underestimate how hard it is to extract accurate, actionable and useful data from unstructured contracts.
-They also overestimate the “cleanliness” of their current data.
-At Pramata, we’ve seen customers deploy a typical contract AI tool and still see error rates of up to 49% across a swath of customer contracts on something as simple as ‘document type’ after deploying a contract AI tool.
-Imagine what it was before!
+Companies also overestimate the “cleanliness” of their current documents and data.
+At Pramata, we’ve seen customers deploy a typical contract AI tool and still see error rates of up to 59%.

 For all its promises of contract management transformation, AI is only as good as the data you’re using to tune it.
 And what we’re finding is that most companies don’t have good data to start.
 Plus, most contract AI tools leverage a limited set of contracts to develop their built-in algorithms, making it even harder to create meaningful intelligence across a diverse set of documents.

 Just like me and my magic shoes, most people are looking for a “silver bullet” that just doesn’t exist.
-Because of this, there is a significant, often understated effort that must be put into 1) building a representative data set, 2) tuning the system against that data set, and 3) closing the many practical gaps that technology alone cannot deliver.
+Because of this, there is a significant, often understated effort that must be put into:

 To effectively apply AI to its broadest business value, it takes work.
-That work comes in the form of eyeballs—skilled ones—providing accurate, personalized data normalization and superior data quality.
+That work comes in the form of humans—skilled ones—providing accurate data normalization and superior data quality.
 This is because extracting and normalizing accurate, actionable, and relevant data from unstructured contracts is hard, for many reasons including:

 - Highly negotiated and amended language that materially affects downstream document families